-People Receiving Homeless Response Services by Age, Race, and Gender
+People Receiving Homeless Response Services by Age, Race, Gender, Veteran Status, and Disability Status

-Yearly statewide and by-Continuum of Care total counts of individuals receiving homeless response services by age group, race, and gender.
+Yearly statewide and by-Continuum of Care total counts of individuals receiving homeless response services by age group, race, gender, veteran status, and disability status.
 This data comes from the Homelessness Data Integration System (HDIS), a statewide data warehouse which compiles and processes data from all 44 California Continuums of Care (CoC)—regional homelessness service coordination and planning bodies.
 Each CoC collects data about the people it serves through its programs, such as homelessness prevention services, street outreach services, permanent housing interventions and a range of other strategies aligned with California’s Housing First objectives.
 The dataset uploaded reflects the 2024 HUD Data Standard Changes.
 Previously, Race and Ethnicity are separate files but are now combined.
 Information updated as of 2/06/2025.

 Data files